tanagra.js 1.0.6

 Installation

-$ npm add --save tanagra-core
+$ npm i tanagra-core

-$ npm add --save tanagra-json
+$ npm i tanagra-json

 Basic usage

-The following example declares a serializable class, and uses the tanagra-json module to serialize/deserialize it:
+The following example declares a serializable class, and uses the tanagra-json module to serialize/deserialize it.

 const serializable = require('tanagra-core').serializable